barcradio/ultra-tracker/README.md

 1. Install pnpm

-   pnpm is the package manager utilized.
+   pnpm is the package manager that is used.
 It is a drop-in replacement for 'npm'. [pnpm website](https://pnpm.io/installation).
    ```bash
      # For Windows from the powershell
      iwr https://get.pnpm.io/install.ps1 -useb | iex
    ```

-3. Install winget (windows only)
+2. Install winget (windows only)

    winget is the Microsoft CLI installer [winget website](https://learn.microsoft.com/en-us/windows/package-manager/winget/)
     ```bash